-The practice of mammography is performed by a segment of health care professionals responsible for the administration of ionizing radiation and high-frequency sound waves for diagnostic, therapeutic or research purposes.
-A mammography technologist performs breast imaging procedures and related techniques, producing data at the request of and for the interpretation by a licensed independent practitioner.
+The practice of mammography is performed by health care professionals responsible for the administration of ionizing radiation and high-frequency sound waves for diagnostic, therapeutic or research purposes.
+A mammography technologist performs breast imaging procedures at the request of and for the interpretation by a licensed independent practitioner.